 Attics, basements, and even hidden rooms or cellars have all been used as the site of numerous domestic archaeological finds.
 This time, Ramirez discovered a lost Mayan mural on the wall of his kitchen while performing some minor house renovations.
 It dates to the 18th century and implies that other households also have murals.

 A villa from the Roman era

 Luke Irwin, a British rug maker, had no intention of unearthing any ancient artifacts.
 He only needed to use some buried cable instead.

-This led to an excavation, however it was initially not an archaeological one.
+This led to an excavation, however, it was initially not an archaeological one.
 This in turn resulted in the discovery of a long-lost Roman villa that had previously all been buried underneath.
 Because of this, archaeologists think that the finding may shed light on what life was like under Roman authority in Britain.

-Hiram Bingham, an American historian, was intrigued by Machu Picchu, which was once a center of the Inca civilisation.
+Hiram Bingham, an American historian, was intrigued by Machu Picchu, which was once a center of the Inca civilization.
 Bingham, a fellow explorer, went to Peru in 1911 to search for the lost Inca capital.

 Amazingly, a modest villager named Melchor Arteaga gave him the location's directions.
 Even more amazing was the fact that Augustin Lizarraga's name and the year 1902 were carved on one of the walls there, indicating that someone else must have discovered it prior to him.

 Chariot and Horse Pits